Mathieu-Marthe/Design-Phishing-Email-Simulation/README.md

 [Learn more](https://www.theforage.com/simulations/mastercard/cybersecurity-t8ye)

-You are an analyst in our Security Awareness Team.

-Our Chief Security Officer (CSO) relies on our team to help our staff learn how to identify and report security threats to Mastercard.
+As an analyst in our Security Awareness Team, our Chief Security Officer (CSO) relies on our team to help our staff learn how to identify and report security threats to Mastercard.

 One of the most common threats organizations face today is phishing.
 So, what is phishing?
 - Phishing is the act of pretending to be someone/something to get information, in most cases, this is usually a password.